tasmota/docs/docs/Smart-Meter-Interface.md

 ## Meter Metrics

 Each meter typically provides multiple metrics (energy, voltage, power, current etc.) which it measures.
 An entry for each metric to be collected must be specified.
-Up to 20 entries may be defined (unless stated differently by `SML_MAX_VARS` as a larger number in `user_config_override.h`).
 An entry defines how to decode the data and put it into variables.

 > `<M>,<decoder>@<scale><offs>,<label>,<UoM>,<var>,<precision>`